keinagic/Project-Michael-John/Project Plan.md

-# KOTS Project Plan
+# Project Michael John

-## What is Kots?
+## What is Project Michael John?

-Kots is a software aimed at helping debate coaches track the progress of their trainees.
+**PMJ** is a software aimed at helping debate coaches track the progress of their trainees.

 ## Features